JBL Cristal Profi e1902 Review

 After a bit of thought, I decided that the rate of flow wasn’t too much of a concern.
 The difference isn’t actually that big in the grand scheme of things, and I have wavemakers installed to help the water circulate around the tank.

-With a tank this size, it is difficult to find a filter that will circulate 5x the tank volume per hour by themselves, so I always use wavemakers to keep things moving.
+With a tank this size, it is difficult to find a filter that will circulate 5x the tank volume per hour by itself, so I always use wavemakers to keep things moving.
 Having recently added an All Pond Solutions WM-6000 to the tank, I knew flow was covered.

 With regards to the media capacity, I’ll cover that when I talk through the Setup.